sras/elminator/README.md

 2. Supports generation of direct and indirect recursive types as long as the recursive types are not polymorphic.
 3. Generates code that does not depend on external Elm libraries.
 4. Does not have limits on the number of fields that the constructors of your type can have.
-5. Supports JSON encoding options exported by the Aeson library comprehensively.
+5. Supports JSON encoding options exported by the Aeson library comprehensively (The tests exhaustively check the Elm/Haskell round tripping of values for all possible configurations of Aeson.options)
 6. Supports generation of code that depend on user defined types and encoders/decoders in Elm.

 ### How to use?